IB UOI and Japanese Class for Elementary Students Vol.1 at CGK International School

 "The Hare of Inaba"

-Moreover, the students compared and contrasted the characteristics of oral and written literature, such as the Kojiki.
+Moreover, the students compared and contrasted the characteristics of oral and written literature, such as The Kojiki (an ancient Japanese historical and mythological record).
 They delved into the advantages and disadvantages of each form and from that the students were able to reach some conclusions.
 They found that oral literature requires many people to pass it down, or else the culture might disappear.
 Similarly, written literature requires people to physically produce it.
-The students also found that oral literature can be enjoyed even amongst those who are illiterate whilst written literature can be accessible to deaf people because it is a visual medium.
+The students also found that oral literature can be enjoyed even among those who are illiterate, whilst written literature can be accessible to deaf people because it is a visual medium.
 However, if you cannot read what’s been written then you cannot enjoy it.

 Summarizing their inquiry, the students arrived at the conclusion that their role is to continue passing on the literature which underscores the importance of preserving and passing on cultural narratives.